 Description

-CME on Your Terms – The Osler Institute recorded our Live September 2021 comprehensive Neurology Review Course and bring it to you!
-These Video files are stored “in the cloud” so you can stream them anywhere, anytime, as long as you have an internet connection, watch or listen to on your phone, computer or tablet – your learning experience is almost like being at the live activity, but without travel costs and time away from your practice.
-Included with each Online review is an electronic downloadable copy of the syllabus that corresponds to the Video lectures for your use while viewing or as a free-standing study or clinical practice guide.
+CME on Your Terms – The Osler Institute recorded our Live Webinar September 2023 comprehensive Neurology Review Course, bringing it to you!
+These files are stored “in the cloud,” so you can stream them anywhere, anytime, as long as you have an internet connection, watch or listen to them on your phone, computer, or tablet – your learning experience is almost like being at the live activity but without travel costs and time away from your practice.
+Each Online review includes an electronic downloadable copy of the syllabus corresponding to the lectures for your use while viewing or as a free-standing study or clinical practice guide.

-This comprehensive review is designed to help you pass your Neurology board exams as well as to update your clinical knowledge base.
+This comprehensive review will help you pass your Neurology board exams (Initial Certification Exams and Continuing Certification) or physicians in practice wanting a thorough, updated clinical knowledge base.
 Emphasis is on evidence-based medicine and board-relevant standards of care, incorporating new concepts and treatments.
-The course includes lectures that review the entire field of Neurology.
-As a result, it provides a good review for the ABPN written exams or for physicians in practice wanting a thorough update.
-The course includes didactic lectures, discussion of clinical vignettes, embedded questions for discussion at the end of each topic.
+The course includes lectures that review the entire field of Neurology; as a result, it provides a good review.
+In addition, the course includes didactic lectures, a discussion of clinical vignettes, and embedded questions for discussion at the end of each topic.

 Faculty and Topics